PrestaShop/prestashop.github.io/news/_posts/releases/2020-11-18-prestashop-1-7-7-0-available.md

 ### Growth and flexibility

-PrestaShop is an international solution and we aim at providing highly global features for worldwide users.
+PrestaShop is an international solution and we aim to provide global features for worldwide users.

 The [**international improvements**](https://build.prestashop.com/news/prestashop-keeps-growing-internationally/) remove barriers to go international and help merchants reach more customers.